breily/juno/doc/3-requests_and_responses.md

     web.full_location   # '/?a=4'
     web.user_agent      # ...user-agent string...
-    web.raw             # A dictionary mapping header names to their values web['REQUEST_URI']  # The Request can be used like a dictionary, to
+    web.raw             # A dictionary mapping header names to their values web.session         # A session object, if 'use_sessions': True web['REQUEST_URI']  # The Request can be used like a dictionary, to
                         # retrieve values from the raw dictionary.